HoneyBook

 vCita pricing

-- Kickstart: 1 user, scheduling, CRM, payments, client portal, BizAI assistant
+• Kickstart: 1 user, scheduling, CRM, payments, client portal, BizAI assistant, 100 SMS credits/month (US)

-- Business: staff management, custom invoices/estimates, email/SMS marketing campaigns
+• Business: staff management, custom invoices/estimates, email/SMS marketing campaigns, 250 SMS credits/month (US)

-- Platinum: up to 5 staff, automated campaigns, priority support, custom branding
+• Platinum: up to 5 staff, automated campaigns, priority support, custom branding, 500 SMS credits/month (US)

 Cost analysis

-Solo provider needing proposals and contracts: HoneyBook Essentials at $49/month handles it natively. vCita Business ($54/month annual) plus a separate e-signature tool ($15-25/month) costs more and adds complexity.
+Solo provider needing proposals and contracts: HoneyBook Starter at $29/month handles proposals and contracts natively. vCita at any tier does not offer proposals or contracts, so you would need vCita Business ($54/month annual) plus a separate e-signature tool ($15-25/month), costing more and adding complexity.

 What real users say